EzeKoren/theeye-docs/docs/first-steps.md

 The Tutorial will guide you through the installation process of a **Bots** and will show you how to create a **task**.

 ### I came for the **bots**!
-In The Eye you would like to perform actions or automate with **bots**
+In TheEye you would like to perform actions or automate with **bots**

 Start the self-provided Bot or Install one on each server.